winton/gitcycle/README.md

 Reset Branch
 ------------

-If you associate the wrong branch with a ticket, use `git reset` to fix it.
+If you associate the wrong branch with a ticket, use `gitc reset` to fix it.

 Checkout the branch that you will eventually merge your feature into: